 If you haven’t picked up the Nintendo Switch yet, you now have two distinct options to choose from.
 There’s the original system, which offers portability and docked television play alongside removable Joy-Con controllers, and there’s the Nintendo Switch Lite, the smaller, cheaper alternative.

 The Switch Lite is similar to the original handheld but features some significant design changes that might pique or quell your interest.
 Both are considerable choices, but determining which is the best for you depends on what you’re looking for.
-We’ve broken down how each console differs to make your decision easier in this Nintendo Switch vs. Switch Lite guide.
+We’ve broken down how each console differs to make your decision easier — we’ve even rounded up the best Nintendo Switch deals available now.

 Nintendo Switch Lite